olwin-16/GANs-for-MNIST-Handwritten-Digit-Synthesis/README.md

 ## Project Structure

 **Main Notebook / Scripts:** Code for training both generator and discriminator, visualizing outputs, and evaluating model performance.

 **Dataset Loader:** Loads MNIST data and applies random rotation augmentation for improved generalization.

 **Discriminator Network:** Convolutional architecture defined in PyTorch as described below.

 **Visualization Utilities:** Functions for displaying results and batch samples directly in the notebook.

 ## Dataset Details

-**Source:** The MNIST dataset was originally published by Yann LeCun and colleagues and is publicly available at [MNIST Dataset](http://yann.lecun.com/exdb/mnist/).
+The MNIST dataset was originally published by Yann LeCun and colleagues and is publicly available at [MNIST Dataset](http://yann.lecun.com/exdb/mnist/).

-**Format:** 28x28 grayscale images of handwritten digits (0-9) **Augmentation:** Random rotation (-20° to +20°) applied on-the-fly **Training Split:** 60,000 images, used as training set **Batch Size:** 128, leading to 469 batches per epoch
+**Format:** 28x28 grayscale images of handwritten digits (0-9)

+**Augmentation:** Random rotation (-20° to +20°) applied on-the-fly

+**Training Split:** 60,000 images, used as training set

+**Batch Size:** 128, leading to 469 batches per epoch

 ## Discriminator Network Architecture